DiligentYoon/Multi_Agent_GNN/README.md

-# Connectivity-Aware Multi Robot Exploration and Navigation in Cluttered Corridors
+# Connectivity-Aware Multi Robot Exploration and Navigation in Cluttered Corridors Using Graph Attention Network

 This project implements a Multi-Agent Reinforcement Learning (MARL) framework for navigation tasks using Graph Neural Networks (GNN) and Proximal Policy Optimization (PPO).
 It features a centralized learner with distributed rollout workers using Ray, and supports multiple model architectures including a specialized "CoMapping" policy.